ReallyNeedCash - Beginner's Guide to Cash App & NetSpend

 Final Thoughts:

-The reason being that if you are scammed and if you know them in real life, you can still confront them unlike being scammed by some unknown person online.
+The reason is that if you are scammed and if you know them in real life, you can still confront them unlike being scammed by some unknown person online.

 Cash App does not offer buyer or seller protection.
 Cash App transactions are usually a matter between the merchant, you, and your card issuer.
 Cash App is a P2P service and does not offer a buyer protection policy.